Daryl Lindsay: Artistic Career

-Returning to Australia he became fascinated with the ballet during first tour (1936–1937) of "Colonel W. de Basil's Monte Carlo Russian Ballet" (i.e., the Ballets Russes) to Australia, sketching them during rehearsals, as in their performances.

-He later published a book of his sketches, Back stage with the Covent Garden Russian ballet, and illustrated Arnold Haskell's memoirs, Dancing Round the World: Memoirs of an Attempted Escape from Ballet.
+In 1936 when the "Colonel W. de Basil's Monte Carlo Russian Ballet" (i.e., the Ballets Russes) came to Australia, Lindsay became fascinated with the dancers, making studies of them both during rehearsals, and in their performances.
+He later published a book of these sketches, Back stage with the Covent Garden Russian ballet, and illustrated Arnold Haskell's memoirs, Dancing Round the World: Memoirs of an Attempted Escape from Ballet.